Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin heart rate zones: What you need to know

 Most professionals regard resting heart rate as a reliable measure of fitness.
 But when it comes to training, keeping your heart rate in specific “zones” is more important for building stamina and cardiovascular strength.
-Some wearables makers, like Garmin, allow users to set and keep track of their heart rate zones during workouts.
-Here’s how to make the most of this feature.
+Some of the best smartwatches allow users to set and keep track of their heart rate zones during workouts.
+Here’s how to make the most of this feature on Garmin devices.

 What are heart rate zones?

 The human heart beats at variable rates.
 It’ll slow during rest and pick up during physical activity.
 You could reach your maximum/threshold heart rate depending on how intense that activity is.
 (Calculate your threshold heart rate by subtracting your age from 220 to get a figure in beats per minute.)
 However, you don’t want to train too intensely for too long as this could cause more harm than good

 Medical experts recommend training in a heart rate zone to best serve your goals.
 Garmin states these zones vary between 60% to 110% of your threshold heart rate.
 Garmin will calculate these figures for you when you create your account based on your age, gender, and resting and maximum heart rate.

 - Zone 1 (Warm up): The lowest heart rate zone, around 60-70% of your threshold heart rate.
 It’s effectively the zone you’re in when you’re at a walking pace.
 Time spent at this level can lower stress and kick off aerobic training.